-- 1. Academic tutors for most subject areas, Writing Center support, and college success skills. - 2.
+- 1. Academic tutors for most subject areas, Writing Center support, and Academic Coaching for college success skills. - 2.
 Online tutoring and academic support resources. - 3.
 Professional and interpersonal communication coaching in the EPIC Labs.

 Visit the Student Success & Tutoring Center website for more information.
-To schedule tutoring, contact the SSTC at sstc@hgtc.edu or self-schedule in the Penji iOS/Android app or at www.penjiapp.com.
-Email sstc@hgtc.edu or call SSTC Conway, 349-7872; SSTC Grand Strand, 477-2113; and SSTC Georgetown, 520-1455, or go to the Online Resource Center to access on-demand resources.
+To schedule tutoring or coaching, contact the SSTC at sstc@hgtc.edu or self-schedule in the Penji iOS/Android app or at www.penjiapp.com.
+Email sstc@hgtc.edu or call SSTC Conway, 349-7872; SSTC Grand Strand, 477-2113; and SSTC Georgetown, 520-1455, or go to the SSTC Online Resource Center to access on-demand resources.